Protect Your Family and Home

 Bees and Wasps

 Bees and wasps are stinging insects in the order Hymenoptera.
 Their stingers are modified egg-laying apparatuses, so only females can sting.
 Social wasps, honey bees, and bumble bees live in colonies.
 Individuals in the colony are responsible for defending the nest.
 If the nest is disturbed, these individuals will defend it by stinging.
 Foraging members of the colony will also sting if they are disturbed or injured.
 Bees and wasps should only be controlled when they are damaging property or endangering people.
 Too often, bees and wasps are killed when they pose no threat and may be beneficial.
-For instance, the large, dark, hairy wasps seen hovering over lawns may be digger wasps, which generally don’t attack people but are very useful in getting rid of beetle grubs which attack grass.
+For instance, the large, dark, hairy wasps seen hovering over lawns may be digger wasps, which generally don’t attack people but are very useful in getting rid of beetle grubs that attack grass.